MagicIdentity/Developers/docs/start/concepts/whatis.md

 parent: Concepts
 next: Uses of Web Agents
 ---
+Previously we said a web agent is _a personal server that thinks it's a browser_.

-A web agent is a personal system that uses HTML to load and unload server APIs as quickly as your browser loads and unloads pages.
+In practice, your web agent uses HTML to load and unload server APIs as quickly as your browser loads and unloads web pages.

 ## Traditional App
 In a traditional app, we navigate to a web page which uses: